(EDGAR Online via COMTEX) -- ITEM 2. Management's Discussion and Analysis of Financial Condition and Results of Operations

 variability in sales in certain product categories from year to year and between quarters;

 expected impact of sales of certain products and services;

 the impact of macro-economic, geopolitical factors and other disruption on our manufacturing or sales, including the impact of the COVID-19 pandemic and other public health issues and natural disasters;

-the proportion of our revenue that consists of our product and service revenue, and the mix of billings between products and services, and the duration of service contracts;
+the proportion of our revenue that consists of product and service revenue, and the mix of billings between products and services, and the duration of service contracts;

 the impact of our product innovation strategy;

-growing our sales to businesses, service providers and government organizations, our ability to execute these sales and of the complexity of selling to all segments (including the increased competition and unpredictability of timing associated with sales to larger enterprises), the impact of sales to these organizations on our long-term growth, expansion and operating results, and the effectiveness of our internal sales organization;
+growing our sales to businesses, service providers and government organizations, our ability to execute these sales and the complexity of selling to all segments (including the increased competition and unpredictability of timing associated with sales to larger enterprises), the impact of sales to these organizations on our long-term growth, expansion and operating results, and the effectiveness of our sales organization;

 our ability to hire properly qualified and effective sales, support and engineering employees;